cadiachan/pituitary_gene_mirna_shiny/README.md

-# pituitary_gene_mirna_shiny
+# Pituitary Gland Shiny App
-Shiny app to visualize DE genes and miRNAs in the postnatal mouse pituitary gland
+Shiny app to visualize DE genes and miRNAs in the postnatal mouse pituitary gland.

 ## Install dependencies